 If you believe your spouse is hiding assets, you or your attorney may need to hire a forensic accountant.
 Your spouse could also face penalties imposed by the judge, such as awarding you more of the marital property or increasing your monthly spousal support.

-If you are interested in filing for divorce in the Bronx, contact Empire Law today at (347) 378-1170 to learn how our firm can help you.
+If you are interested in filing for divorce in the Bronx, contact The Franklin Law Firm today at (347) 378-1170 to learn how our firm can help you.